 Read next: How Australia compares globally for EV sales

 But EVs have the critical advantage of low running costs.
-Maintenance is simple and sourcing power from a household outlet isn’t just more convenient if you adopt a charge-overnight regimen – it’s substantially cheaper on a per-kilometre basis than petrol.
+Maintenance is simple and sourcing power from a household outlet isn’t just more convenient if you adopt a charge-overnight regimen – it’s substantially cheaper on a per-kilometre basis than petrol and diesel.

-Conveniently, Renault offers a conventionally powered analogue to the Zoe in the form of the Clio Life automatic.
-Both are compact five-door hatches, both are intended for zipping around urban areas, and both wear the same badge on their snout.
+Both are five-door hatchbacks, both are intended for mainly urban duty, and both wear the same badge on their snout.
 The similarities end there, but which one makes more sense in the long term, petrol, or electric?
 We’ve crunched the numbers in an attempt to settle the argument.